adambard/learnxinyminutes-docs/kotlin.html.markdown

   // The following line generates compiler error
   // a += 1

-  // Local mutable value, it's type is inferred. var x = 5 x += 1
+  // Local mutable value, its type is computed. var x = 5 x += 1